How to Measure Your Social Media Conversion Rate in 2020

-If your brand is struggling for an ROI and wants to generate more customers from your social media marketing, you need to have a well designed social conversion strategy.
-And an equally important facet of any healthy marketing strategy is understanding how to track social media metrics.
+If your brand is struggling to achieve ROI and is looking to generate more customers from your social media marketing, you need to have a well designed social conversion strategy.
+An important facet of any healthy marketing strategy is understanding how to track social media metrics.
 Admittedly, it can be challenging to quantify metrics that at times, aren’t always clear or attributable.
 But as social media has grown in relevance, the ability to track its effectiveness in your marketing efforts has followed suit.

 Here’s how to measure your social media conversion rate.
 For some, this process may begin with a question…